Mary of Jesus of Ágreda: Written works

-Reaction
+Suppressed writings

-The Mystical City of God was condemned in Rome, 4 August, 1681, by the Congregation of the Inquisition, and Pope Innocent XI had forbidden the reading of it, but, at the instance of Charles II of Spain, suspended execution of the decree for Spain.
-The book did not attract much attention outside of Spain until a Recollect friar, translated and published the first part of it, at Marseilles in 1696.
+On 4 August 1681, the Holy Office suppressed the book Mystical City of God, and Pope Innocent XI forbade the reading of it.
+However, King Charles II of Spain instantly suspended the execution of the Pontifical decree in Spain.
+The book did not attract much attention outside of Spain until a Recollect friar, translated and published the first part of it, at Marseilles, France in 1696.
 This resulted in its being referred to a commission of the Sorbonne, which also condemned it in July 1696.

-Spanish cardinal José Saenz d'Aguirre sought to have the censure annulled since he considered the judgment of the Sorbonne based on a faulty translation.
-Investigations of the book were made in 1729, under Pope Benedict XIII, when her canonization was again urged.
+Further investigations of the book were made in 1729, under Pope Benedict XIII, when her canonization was again urged.
 In 1748, Pope Benedict XIV, while conceding that the book had received the approbation of the Universities of Salamanca, Alcalá, Toulouse, and Louvain, asked the General of the Franciscans to investigate the authenticity of the writings, as it was alleged that her confessors had tampered with the text.

-Discussion continued for and against.
-German Church historian and canonist, Joseph Hergenröther said that the condemnation of 1681 was because its publication in 1670 ignored Pope Urban VIII's decree of 1625 in the papal bull Sanctissimus Dominus Noster that required a bishop’s approval for the publication of private revelations; or because it contained apocryphal stories.
+The German historian and canonist Joseph Hergenröther said that the condemnation of 1681 was because its publication in 1670 ignored Pope Urban VIII's papal bull Sanctissimus Dominus Noster on 16 March 1625 that required a bishop’s approval for the publication of private revelations; or because it contained apocryphal stories.
 It was also suggested that those who followed the philosophical approach of Thomas Aquinas (mainly the Dominicans and Carmelites) objected to the views of those who followed Duns Scotus (mainly Franciscans) being presented as Divine revelation.
 Theologian Eusebius Amort wrote a treatise on mysticism, De Revelationibus et Visionibus, etc. (2 vols, Augsburg 1744) directed against the "Mystic City of God,"; it brought him into conflict with several of her Franciscan defenders.

-The suspension of the Decree of Innocent XI, condemning the book, was made operative only in Spain, and although Charles II asked to have the permission, to read it extended to the whole of Christendom, Pope Alexander VIII not only refused the petition, but confirmed the Brief of his predecessor.
-The King made the same request to Pope Innocent XII, who did nothing, however, except to institute a commission to examine the reasons raised by the Spanish Court.
+Pope Alexander VIII not only refused the petition, but confirmed the brief of his predecessor.
+The king made the same request to Pope Innocent XII, who did nothing, however, except to institute a commission to examine the reasons raised by the Spanish Court.
 Her works had been placed on the Index, but the Franciscans were assured that that was a mistake of the printer, as no condemnation appeared there.